opencv/opencv/modules/contrib/doc/facerec.rst

 Loads a :ocv:class:`FaceRecognizer` and its model state.

 .. ocv:function:: void FaceRecognizer::load(const string& filename)
-.. ocv:function:: void FaceRecognizer::load(FileStorage& fs)
+.. ocv:function:: void FaceRecognizer::load(const FileStorage& fs)

 Loads a persisted model and state from a given XML or YAML file .
 Every :ocv:class:`FaceRecognizer` has overwrites ``FaceRecognizer::load(FileStorage& fs)`` to enable loading the internal model state. ``FaceRecognizer::load(const string& filename)`` eases saving a model, so you just need to call it on the filename.

 createEigenFaceRecognizer
 -------------------------